jsta/looseleaf/README.md

 ### Workflow

-1. Create an Rmd file with the yaml header and chunk options in the template
+1. Create an Rmd file with the yaml header and chunk options in the provided [template](_episodes_rmd/99-mtcars.Rmd)

-2. Add package dependencies to [DESCRIPTION](DESCRIPTION)
+2. Add CRAN and Github package dependencies to [DESCRIPTION](DESCRIPTION)

 2. Call `make looseleaf-md` from the command line (see required R packages for all projects in [setup.md](setup.md#dependencies-for-all-looseleaf-projects))